TSHA Committees

 The committee determines how to engage speech-language pathologists and audiologists and ways to promote what speech-language pathologists and audiologists do to improve the quality of life for those affected by communication and related disorders.
 The chair may serve as one of the members responsible for recruitment or retention and additional volunteers may be utilized to carry out the goals and objectives set forth by this committee.

-• Meeting schedule: Quarterly, more frequently in preparation for MBHSM
+• Meeting schedule: Quarterly, more frequently in preparation for NSLHM

 • Approximate time spent on projects per month: 1-5 hours